The Dolmen of the Four Maols.

-On Sunday, June 4th 1998, I set off with my trusty OS map to take in a few of the Mayo sites.
+On Sunday, June 4th 1998, I set off with my OS map to visit some of the fine Mayo monuments.
 First stop is shown above in an old illustration, is the Dolmen of the Four Maols, which is easy enough to find as it is signposted from Ballina Train Station.
 Rather than a dolmen, it looks to me like the remains of the end of another type of monument, possibly a court cairn, a very common type of structure in Mayo.
 The ground around the monument is pretty chopped up as cattle are watered right beside it.
 The dolmen looks as though someone tried to destroy it in the past, as several of the stones have what seem to be drill marks - there are six in the top left side of the capstone.

 Ok, back on the road again.
 Next stop was marked megalithic tomb on the map, and is in a field right by the road.
 It turned out to be a probable court cairn - though it is hard to say.
 Two circles joined by some sort of structure in the middle.
 The picture above is looking into the south circle where a number of stones may be missing.
 There is a tractor road through the middle of the monument.
 The north circle is cut by the rough road/track which runs by/through the monument.